carolineeeeeee/DecompoVision/doc/source/evaluation.rst

 RQ2
 ====
-In the following table, we have for the transformation changing brightness, the comparison of reliability evaluation of object detection and instance segmentation MVCs with our checking method using the SoTa benchmark dataset PASCAL VOC [PASCALVOC]_.
+In the following table, we have for the transformation changing brightness, the comparison of reliability evaluation of object detection and instance segmentation MVCs with our checking method using the SoTa benchmark dataset PASCAL VOC-C [PASCALVOC-C]_.

 .. image:: images/rq2b.png
   :alt: RQ2 table with brightness